EARLY TAVR Breaks New Ground for Preemptive Treatment of Asymptomatic AS

 Also commenting for TCTMD, Gilbert Tang, MD (Mount Sinai Health, New York, NY), said a key takeaway of EARLY TAVR is that asymptomatic severe AS is not a benign condition.
 “Even if you’re asymptomatic you should be monitored very closely for onset of symptoms or progression of insidious symptoms . . . so timely intervention can be done,” he said.

 Tang pointed out that the EARLY TAVR cohort was overall a low-risk group on par with PARTNER 3.
-That’s important because over time, low-risk patients with asymptomatic severe aortic stenosis in PARTNER 3 saw attenuation of differences in the primary composite endpoint, which had favored TAVI early on compared with surgery; the mortality curves for TAVI and surgery also crossed at 2 to 3 years.
+That’s important because over time, low-risk patients with symptomatic severe aortic stenosis in PARTNER 3 saw attenuation of differences in the primary composite endpoint, which had favored TAVI early on compared with surgery; the mortality curves for TAVI and surgery also crossed at 2 to 3 years.

-The next few years should help sort out whether there are any long-term concerns about doing early TAVI in these patients, he added, particularly with regard to valve durability or concerns about the valve platform’s suitability for early intervention.
+The next few years should help sort out whether there are any long-term concerns about doing early TAVI in these patients, he added, particularly with regard to valve durability or concerns about the valve platform’s suitability for intervention.

 The EARLY TAVR investigators have clinical and echocardiographic assessments planned for trial participants through 5 years.